-The increase in "Other" is mainly due to deposits related to certain vaccines operations received during the fiscal year ended March 31, 2021.
+"Other" mainly includes deposits related to certain vaccines operations.

 22. Employee Benefits

 Defined Benefit Plans

 The Company and some of its subsidiaries have various defined benefit plans such as lump-sum retirement payments plans and defined benefit pension plans, which define the amount of benefits that an employee will receive on or after retirement, usually based on one or more factors, such as age, years of employment, compensation, classes, and service.